 Users can simply copy and paste these keys into thier

 ~/.ssh/known_hosts file and connect

 with confidence that they are not being MITM attacked.

 Why ssh more ssh

 SSH is a relatively low-level protocol, it should be kept simple and it should not depend on anything external.
 It has to be this way, because often times SSH is the first service that runs on a server, before any other services or processes launch.
 SSH server has to run no matter what, because it's what we're gonna depend on to log in there and fix everything else which is broken!
 Also, SSH has to work for all computers, not just the ones which have internet access or are reachable publically.
 So, arguing that SSH should be wrapped in TLS or that SSH should use x.509 doesn't make much sense.

 ssh didn’t needed an upgrade.
 SSH is perfect

-Because of the case for absolute simplicity, I think that in a cloud based use-case it might even make sense to remove the TOFU and make the ssh client even less user friendly; requiring the expected host key to be passed in on every command by default would dramatically increase the security of real-world SSH usage.
-In order to make it more human-friendly again while keeping the security benefits, we can create a new layer of abstraction on top of SSH, create regime-specific automation & wrapper scripts.
+Because of the case for absolute simplicity, I think that in a cloud based use-case it might even make sense to remove the TOFU and make the ssh client even less user friendly; require the expected host key to be passed in on every command.
+This could finally remove some of the fine-print from real-world SSH usage and make the protocol easier for the uninitiated to understand.
+In order to make it human-friendly again while keeping the security benefits, we can create a new layer of abstraction on top of SSH, create regime-specific automation & wrapper scripts.

 For example, when we build a JSON API for capsul, we could also provide a